octantbio/t3-chomper/README.md

   - Concentration (mM) - default: 10
   - Volume (µL) - default: 5
   - These fields are disabled for logP protocol
+- For logP protocol, allows selection of solvent:
+  - Choices: <none>, octanol, toluene, cyclohexane, chloroform
+  - Validation: Solvent selection is required for logP protocol
+  - Dialog prevents closing until valid solvent is selected or user cancels
+  - This field is disabled for non-logP protocols
 - Automatically sets output folder to `<regi_folder>/<protocol>`
 - Executes `t3_gencsv.exe` with selected parameters
 - Captures output and creates timestamped log file